sravan-s/notebook/README.md

   - No autosave, must commit before running
 8. Pkg mgmt system for notebook

+> A lot of things would be scoped down because, the key part is firecracker
+> And almost everything else is a distraction

 No ACL/user management for now
 No resource specs for now